 Harry, Ron and Hermione return for their third year at Hogwarts, and my, haven't they grown...
-The third film - and many would argue the best so far - follows the story of the dangerous and enigmatic wizard Sirius Black, who has escaped Azkaban prison and is determined to kill Harry.
-Director Alfonso Cuaron darkens the tone and look out for those extremely scary Dementors.
+The third film - and many would argue the best - follows the story of the dangerous and enigmatic wizard Sirius Black (Gary Oldman), who has escaped Azkaban prison and is apparently determined to kill Harry.
+Director Alfonso Cuaron darkens the tone, assisted by a legion of scary Dementors.

 Hermione's tweedy A-line skirts and knitted jumpers - gone!
 The unpredictable vocal warblings of pre-pubescence - gone!
 The sense that really and truly you're watching a kids film - gone!